Finding and appealing to potential buyers can be hard work when you don’t know where to start.

 Listings platforms are an obvious option but aren’t the most productive method when you don’t know who your audience is or what they’re looking for.

 If you’re looking for buyers to invest in commercial properties, but are struggling to begin, look no further.
-Below, we explore the steps to understanding potential buyers and connecting with them faster using technology and targeted listings platforms.
+Below, we explore the steps to understanding potential buyers and connecting with them faster using a property intelligence platform like Reonomy and targeted listings platforms.

 Commercial Property Buyers